PeterChou1/GSOC2024ClangDoc/Readme.md

 Here are some things I like about doxygen that clang-doc could benefit from

-- Doxygen has really great navigability also all defined paramaters for class are hyperlinked to each other so If you want know what is the Value type from the method Insert you can just click on it
+- Doxygen has really great navigability, virtually all defined paramaters are hyperlinked to each other so If you want know what is the Value type from the method Insert you can just click on it this is something clang-doc is lacking

 - The inheritance diagram on display is really impressive

-- Doxygen also includes inherited class members under
+- Doxygen also includes a section for inherited member functions.
+I think this could be a nice feature to add to clang doc

 ### Clang Doc Generation Output ([link](./clangDocIRbuilderBase.htm))